-The Mission Viejo Company laid a strong foundation under the city decades ago; a foundation of community and the promise that the new city would continue to flourish and thrive, remaining a desirable and wonderful place to live and grow and do business.
-That strong foundation remains solid and relevant today.
+The Mission Viejo Company laid a strong foundation under the city decades ago; a foundation of community and the promise that the new city would continue to flourish and thrive.
+Promising to remain a desirable and wonderful place to live and grow and do business.
+That historic strong foundation remains solid and relevant today.
 However, there was a history to the area long before that.
 The city has placed Historical Markers throughout Mission Viejo to take special note of the history and events of the area and educate residents about the significance of these places and events.
-The history and people who came before add color and depth to the character of Beautiful Mission Viejo.
+History and people who came before add color and depth to the character of Beautiful Mission Viejo.

-The photos above are of the La Paz Plaza and the Chrisanta Courtyard, businesses along Chrisanta Drive.
+The photos below are of the La Paz Plaza and the Chrisanta Courtyard, businesses along Chrisanta Drive.
 These are some of the first business buildings built in Mission Viejo.
-They are really beautiful commercial buildings as you can see, enhanced by the mature sycamore trees.
+Really beautiful commercial buildings as you can see, enhanced by the mature sycamore trees.
 The old Viejo Cinema, which was next to the La Paz Plaza, is now a church.
 Last time I went to that theater was in 1990 to see “Home Alone.”

 Father Junipero Serra helped establish the California Missions.
 The path that led from one to the other mission was the El Camino Real.
 Most of the original road is gone, but today’s roads and freeways follow the old.
 A Mission Bell marker was placed along the historic route decades ago, some in Mission Viejo.
 The city has dedicated a historical plaque to its site along La Paz Road.
 To find out more about the El Camino Real in California and the Mission Bell Project, click HERE.

 Historic Sycamore Park